ldselvera/knn-nn-naive_bayes-from-scratch/README.md

-# knn-nn-naive_bayes-from-scratch
+# K-Nearest Neighbors, Neural Networks, and Naive Bayes
-Implementation of  K-Nearest Neighbors, Neural Networks, and Naive Bayes
+Implementation of  K-Nearest Neighbors, Neural Networks, and Naive Bayes from scratch